Professional Working Conditions

 The latest research findings (August 2018) have now been launched.

 The research finds that social workers are strongly engaged in their work, and want the very best outcomes for people that use services, but they are hampered by a lack of resources, high case and administrative loads and inadequate opportunities for structured reflective practice.
-It is these three areas that SASW will focus on over the next year.

 Join the campaign.
 Encourage your colleagues to call for improved working conditions and wellbeing for social workers:

 - Invite us to your team meeting or away day

 - Engage with SASW seminars on reflective practice - we can do one in your area

 - Share the campaign flyer in your workplace and with colleagues